ltdsword/petproject1-ltdsword-solo/README.md

 Author: ltdsword.

-Le Tien Dat, Advanced Program in Computer Science. <br/> Faculity of Information Teachnology, University of Science - VNU-HCM.
+Le Tien Dat, Advanced Program in Computer Science. <br/> Faculity of Information Technology, University of Science - VNU-HCM.

 This is a pet-project coming from the need in calculating and summarizing informations (loans, money,...) in real life. <br/>
 **Note: This application is only available on Android, so I'm so sorry to iPhone's fans.